 Residents in Key West: STICKERS ARE THE SAME, IF YOU ALREADY HAVE THIS STICKER YOU DO NOT NEED A NEW ONE.
 If you do not already have a reentry sticker, they are available at Key West City Hall, 1300 White St., or the Key West Police Department, 1604 North Roosevelt Blvd.
 The hours are from 8 a.m. to 5 p.m.
 Monday through Friday.

 Stickers will be available throughout the year, but do not wait until a storm is approaching to pick up a sticker.
 Stickers will not be available once a state of emergency is declared in Monroe County, which occurs several days before a storm is forecast to strike.

 Placard Reentry Program

 The Monroe County Placard Re-entry Program is available to agencies with representation at the Emergency Operations Center (EOC).
 These agencies can obtain early re-entry placards for their employees from Monroe County Emergency Management.

 Businesses or organizations willing to provide services essential to the recovery of the Florida Keys may apply for inclusion through the Business Placard Reentry Program.
 The placard program enrollment period ends May 31.
 If you have questions about this program, email firstname.lastname@example.org

-REMINDER: ALL PLACARD PROGRAM APPLICATIONS FOR THE 2020 HURRICANE SEASON MUST BE RECEIVED BY MAY 31.
+THE PLACARD PROGRAM APPLICATIONS FOR THE 2020 HURRICANE SEASON CLOSED ON MAY 31, 2020.

 Monroe County Emergency Reserves Corp (MERC)